 Note that there are 2 versions: an elongated version (model SW2044) and a round version (model SW2043R).
 Be sure to check TOTO’s installation requirements (page 6 -7) before ordering.

-As a next attempt, I’ll be trying out a Brondell Swash 1400.
+As a next attempt, I’ll be trying out the Brondell Swash 1400.
 In price it’s closer to the BB-2000.
 On paper (and in videos) it looks really good.
-I’ll let you know in the next review whether this bidet seat lives up to my expectations.
+Read my my review here if you want to know whether this bidet seat lived up to my expectations 🙂